nfbeier/HusseinLab_UltrafastPlasmaScience/README.md

 ---
-description: 'Last Edited: October 11, 2022'
+Repository Description: 'Last Edited: June 21, 2023'
 ---

 Github repository for hardware and software interfacing used in the Hussein Ultrafast Plasma Science group at the University of Alberta.

-Currently two projects are in active development
+Currently three projects are in active development

+# Viron Laser System

+Development of communication protocal to control the Quantel Viron Laser System for Portable LIBS.

+-- Developed by Nick Beier, Shubho Mohajan and Liam Droog

 # LIBS